-The network-graph represents the wiring scheme of a CA, RBN or any discrete dynamical network with n nodes (shown as discs or numbers) where each node has $k \ge 1$ inputs (its neighborhood, chapter 9) and a variable number of outputs.
+The network-graph, an alternative to the "wring graphic" (section 17.3), represents the wiring scheme of a CA, RBN or any discrete dynamical network with n nodes (shown as discs or numbers) where each node has $k \ge 1$ inputs (its neighborhood, chapter 9) and a variable number of outputs.
 There may be a k-mix and random wiring.
-The weight of discs/links can toggle between inputs and outputs.
-As with the other graph-types, links can be cut/added (section 20.4.2) allowing any arbitrary network-graph.